candrewlee14/candrewlee14.github.io/src/posts/2024-03-07_apple-vision-pro.md

     I've never heard much about how using the first iPhone felt, but I'm sure all the little interactions like touching and swiping that feel second-nature to us today must've felt magical.
     Hopefully, I can communicate some of that magic newness here.

     With that being said, this won't be an in-depth technical or objective review.
-This is about how I felt and what that means.
+This is about how I felt and what I think that means.
     I'm trying a different narrative style for this post.
 Forgive me if it feels strange, I'm experimenting!

 </div>